lacosta2/snake/snakeGame/README.md

-This is a project of the game snake.
+High school project in a Web Design class.
+Objective was to recreate a version of the HTML game "Snake".